SomeRandomGuy64/FazonEngine/README.md

 6. Click Configure again
 7. Click Generate
 8. Click Open Project

+### Running
+If it isn't already, make sure that Sandox is set as the startup project by right-clicking Sandbox where the projects are listed and then clicking "Set as startup project"
+You can now run through the debugger or build with F7

 ## Issues
 If you are experiencing any issues, whether that be running the code or building the project" please create an issue in the "Issues" section at the top of the page